jessepav/lacygoill-wiki-backup/vim/mapping.md

 # When I implement a custom operator, I often hesitate between `g@_` and `g@l`.
 Which one should I use?

-If you're implementing a non-pseudo operator, use `g@_`.
+If you're *not* implementing a pseudo operator, use `g@_`.

-For a pseudo-operator, use `g@l`, unless:
+If you *are* implementing a pseudo-operator, use `g@l`; unless:

-        - it needs to refer to the change marks and
+   - it needs to refer to the change marks

+     and

    - it doesn't care about the column position of the cursor

 ---